 Process for Learning How to Stop Bad Habits

 Conditioning is a tough topic, yes?
 We know we can be better and do better.
-We have so much to offer ourselves and others around us.
-But we have these bad habits that get in the way sometimes.
+Additionally, we know we have so much to offer ourselves and others around us.
+However, we all have these bad habits that get in the way sometimes.

 - Vices and diets that are bad for your health

 - Not getting enough sleep

 Alternatively, there are the bad habits that can be insidious, like not keeping your word to yourself or to others.
 What’s that about?
 Well, it could be a couple of things.
 It may come from not understanding how important the issue is that you’ve neglected.
 It could also be a subconscious disrespect of the other person and yourself.

 Like I’ve said before, we’re all freaking robots.
 The minute we’re born, we’re a spiritual person who accepts the conditioning of a personality.
 Before, our mind is an empty place.
 It’s a brain that’s just a file cabinet waiting to be filled up.
 If it wasn’t, we wouldn’t have a brain that was so adaptive to learning.